Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Xerox Commercial Solutions LLC -Houston at its Houston facility, reporting 468 affected workers.
+The most significant filing came from Xerox Commercial Solutions LLC -Houston at its Houston facility, reporting 468 affected workers.
 Xerox Business Services-Houston followed with 468 workers.

 Trend & Outlook